mcnuttandrew/color-buddy/README.md

 # Language todos

+- [ ] Add more blame robustness, may pay to try to reason across all of the operator families (insight: keep a list of the blamable variables in the environment to support tracing)
 - [ ] Add background, roles, palette level semantics
 - [ ] Categorical mutually distinct
 - [x] Integration into main app